autolyticus/nzb/README.md

 ### From Binaries

 Binary releases can be found at the [Releases](https://gitlab.com/reisub0/nzb/tags) page.
-Select the version number, click the download icon and download `build`.
+Select the version number, click the download icon and download `linux-x86_64` artifacts.
 Unzip `artifacts.zip` to obtain your binary at `target/release/nzb`.

-Note: Currently only **`linux-x86_64`** is supported; support for other targets is planned once some issues with GitLab CI Cross compilation have been ironed out.
-Windows users have to set up `cargo`.
-PRs are appreciated for Windows binaries
+Note: Currently only **`linux-x86_64`** is supported: macOS users can install from `cargo` or from source; support for Windows is unlikely due to a dependency on `termion`.
+PRs are highly appreciated for getting it working on Windows.

 ### From Crates.io